joinpursuit/Pursuit-Core-Web/fundamentals/git_and_github/README.md

 Test if you have your email set by running `git config --global user.email` in your terminal.
 Hopefully you see the output what your email is set to.

 If it's blank, type `git config --global user.email "example@email.com"` (where "example" is your GitHub account's associated email) to set it.

+Do the same with your name!
+Run `git config --global user.name` and see if it's set.
+If not, set it.`

 You will only ever need to run this once.
 Git will always use this information for anything you do on your computer.

 ## Initializing a Repo